JanneMattila/www/docs/_posts/2024/03/2024-03-11-azure-iot-operations-and-interoperability.markdown

 INFO HOSTNAME
 ```

+We want to achieve following integration:

+{% include mermaid.html text="
+sequenceDiagram
+    Pipeline->>Linux: Invoke Rest API
+    Linux->>Windows: Invoke Rest API
+    Windows-->>Linux: Response
+    Linux-->>Pipeline: Response
+" %}

-This is the same example that we did earlier in this post.
+Above is very similar to the test we did earlier in the post.

-I've set the request internal to `1m`, so I get data echoed once per every minute.
+I've set the request internal to `1m` in the pipeline,
+so I get data echoed to my external web app once per every minute.

 Here's the output: